-In the sea of bars that is Lakewood (have we mentioned how much we love Lakewood?), Merry Arts Pub has stood the test of time -- it’s the oldest watering hole in the entire city.
+In the sea of bars that is Lakewood (have we mentioned how much we love Lakewood?), Merry Arts Pub & Grill has stood the test of time -- it's the oldest watering hole in the entire city.
 It's also known for great tacos.
-That may not be Irish, but is anyone really complaining?
+They may not be Irish, but is anyone really complaining?

-There’s no greater Irish love story in Cleveland than the one behind PJ McIntyre's.
+There's no greater Irish love story in Cleveland than the one behind PJ McIntyre's.
 Owner Patrick Campbell and his wife met at auditions for bare-chested Irish dancing sensation Michael Flatley’s Lord of the Dance and performed together in Vegas; classic bad boy meets good girl.
 Fast-forward, and Campbell now runs the gem of West Park.
-Its Stackstone fireplace is like ones used to heat homes in Ireland.
-And driving by the Kamm’s Corner strip, you would never know there’s a dance studio a floor above sending its students to the world championships.
+Its Stack Stone fireplace is like the ones used to heat homes in Ireland.
+And driving by the Kamm's Corners strip, you would never know there's a dance studio a floor above sending its students to the world championships.

 This quaint respite is classically Irish.
 With a welcoming bar and authentic fare, including shepherd's pie, Greenisland is the right place for a date night, with Irish music playing in the background.
 This is a neighborhood bar through and through, and a West Side hidden gem, so expect to see a sea of regulars being called by name.